foo123/Dialect/README.md

 // available optional modifiers:
 // NOTE: any quotes will be added automaticaly,
-// quotes, for example for parameters representing strings should not be added manualy
+// quotes, for example for parameters representing strings, should not be added manualy
 // r:       raw, pass as is
 // l:       typecast to string suitable for a "LIKE" argument with appropriate quotes
 // f:       typecast to escaped string or comma-separated list of escaped strings representing table or field reference(s) with appropriate quotes